ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 =================================

 The ThinkUp development team takes security and data privacy very seriously.
-This document describes what data ThinkUp stores, what security measures the application puts in place to protect that data, what you can do to keep your ThinkUp installation secure, and how to report potential security and privacy bugs in the software.
+This document describes what data ThinkUp stores, how it handles sensitive data, what security measures the application puts in place to protect that data, what you can do to keep your ThinkUp installation secure, and how to report potential security and privacy bugs in the software.

 What Data ThinkUp Stores
 ------------------------